-We have reviewed the reasons why water bodies are failing to achieve objectives and identified potential measures .Measures are divided into two groups.
+We have reviewed the reasons why water bodies are failing to achieve objectives and identified required measures.
+Measures are divided into two groups:

 National measures apply to the whole of Wales, or the United Kingdom.
 In general these set the legislative, policy or strategic approach.
-Examples include a national ban on using a particular chemical or a national strategy for prioritising and funding the remediation of abandoned mines.
-Local measures are specific to the river basin district or a part of it.
-For example, the removal of invasive plants along a length of designated river or a local campaign targeting misconnections across an industrial estate.
+Examples include a national ban on using a particular chemical or a national strategy for prioritising and funding the remediation of abandoned mines A list of planned national measures is available in the updated RBMP and Water Watch Wales, misconnections across an industrial estate.
 Many of the actions listed will also have multiple benefits.
 For example, sustainable urban drainage (SuDs) schemes help to reduce urban pollution, sewage pollution and changes to water levels.
+The table below summarises the types of local measures required for the management catchment, based on RNAG and protected area requirements.
+It includes actions from the N2K Actions database that will help the SAC/SPA/Ramsar to achieve favourable conservation status for water dependant features; for example: implementation of appropriate coastal management.